formatron/formatron/README.md

 ## Usage

-To initialize a bootstrap configurstaion including a VPC and Chef Server
+To initialize a bootstrap configuration including a VPC and Chef Server

 ```
 formatron bootstrap <dirname>